juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the <i>working directory</i> for the metadata tagging process.

-1. Begin by copying he following required files to C:\Temp\Metadata-tagging:
+1. Begin by copying he following required files to the C:\Temp\Metadata-tagging directory:
     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file
     - the required python programs [ check-csv-file.py & write-tags-from-csv.py ]